agaif/Triangulations-like-OP2/README.md

 ## General information

-Each directory, except for the directory common.cpp
+Each directory, except for the directory common